songzhw/songzhw.github.io/project/2019-01-10-recruit-right-pelple.md

 ### 3. What if you can not recruit one perfect person?
-You have time to recruit people, you have budget to  offer to a briliant people, ... that's good, but it's not the situation you will have all the time.
+You have time to recruit people, you have budget to  offer to a brilliant people, ... that's good, but it's not the situation you will have all the time.
 Sometimes, you don't have enough budget, or your new project have to be start in 1 month, and all the people you've interviewed are not that satisfied as you expected.
 What could you do?

 #### 3.1 You have a hard deadline
 Let's say, you have an order to recruit 3 dev for a new project.
 Time is precious and short, you have make your choice.
 Sometimes you can't take enough time to get a perfect candidate, you have to pick one candidate that's is okay (not good enough though).
 This kind of decision is the ones you have to make, so don't feel upset about yourself.